balazs-bamer/cuda-bezier-triangle-raytracer/README.md

 ### reference/bezierMesh.h

-The `BézierMesh` class is similar to and based on the `Mesh` class, and is responsible of
+The `BezierMesh` class is similar to and based on the `Mesh` class, and is responsible of
 * Constructing the Bézier triangle mesh of `BézierTriangle` instances in Clough-Tocher subdivision [[1]](#1), see later.
 Input is plain triangle `Mesh`.
 * Obtaining a triangular mesh approximation (`interpolate`) with evenly subdividing each subtriangle side into `aDivisor` parts.
 * Split "thick" Bézier triangles into smaller, "thinner" ones.